luvuong-le/MP3-Player/README.md

 - Current Voice Commands: "Play Song", "Pause Song", "Skip Song", "Previous Song", "Turn on/off shuffle", "Turn on/off repeat"

 Steps for usage:
+- Create a 'music' folder.
+- You can manually put mp3 files in the music folder or upload via the music player itself.
-- Create a 'music' folder and add mp3 files in there.
-Load the application index.php using a web server and all should be working.
+- Load the application index.php using a web server.

 ****** IMPORTANT NOTES ******